lwansbrough/HolographicJS/README.md

 # Help wanted with Three.js support

-Knowledgeable about HoloLens and Three.js?
+Knowledgeable about HoloLens (and/or OpenGL 3D middleware development) and Three.js?
 You're a rare breed, and I could use your help!
 Three.js support probably won't be available unless I can get some help.
-Please see #2 for more information!
+Please see issue [#2](https://github.com/lwansbrough/HolographicJS/issues/2) for more information!

 # HolographicJS